github/ossar-action/README.md

 Run multiple open source security static analysis tools without the added complexity with OSSAR (Open Source Static Analysis Runner).

+# Limitations

+The OSSAR action is currently in beta and runs on the `windows-latest` queue, as well as Windows self hosted agents. `ubuntu-latest` support coming soon.

+# Overview

 This action runs the [Microsoft Security Code Analysis CLI](https://aka.ms/mscadocs) for security analysis by:

 * Installing the Microsoft Security Code Analysis CLI